Java vs Python: Application code comparison

 One of Python’s fundamental flaws

 However, Java’s traditional syntax, which wraps the main method inside a Java class, actually serves a higher purpose.
-The syntax makes it impossible for any code defined outside of a class to execute.
-It protects against unguarded code executing unknowlingly and infiltrating your servers.
+The syntax prevents execution of any code defined outside of a class.
+It will not allow unguarded code to execute unknowingly and infiltrate your servers.

-One of the most serious flaws of the Python language is the fact that even if a developer puts code inside the name equals main block of code, there is nothing that stops additional code scripted inside the file from executing.
+One of the most serious flaws of the Python language is that even if a developer puts code inside the name equals main block of code, nothing stops the execution of additional code scripted inside the file.

-That means any unscrupulous developer could write top-level code in a Python file, and that code would automatically get executed as soon as the component is imported.
+That means any unscrupulous developer could write top-level code in a Python file, and that code would automatically execute as soon as the component is imported.

-Yes, code written outside of a method in a Python file will get executed on import.
+I’ll repeat that: Code written outside of a method in a Python file can execute on import.

-No call to the file ever needs to be made, and no instance of the component ever needs to be created.
-Simply linking to the file with an import statement is enough to fire off trojans, script kiddies and viruses that a disgruntled employee may have hidden inside.
+The file never needs to be called, nor an instance of the component created.
+Simply link to the file with an import statement, and that’s enough to fire off trojans, script kiddies and viruses that a disgruntled employee may have hidden inside.

 The dangers of Python’s unguarded code

-Acknowledged as the ‘ungaurded code’ flaw in the Python community, there is no standard way to protect a system against this menacing security flaw, other than to simply trust every developer in the world to be honest and good.
+The Python community acknowledges this menacing unguarded code security flaw, but there is no standard way to protect a system against it, except to simply trust every developer in the world to be honest and good.

 In contrast, it has never been possible for Java classes to run unguarded code.

-Security and resiliancy has always been a top priority for Java language architects, and the syntax of the language reflects that.
+Security and resiliency have always been a top priority for Java language architects, and the syntax of the language reflects that.

-An honest comparison of Java’s scripting features against Python’s scripting features was said to be unfair to the snake, and that comparing standalone applications written in both languages would give Python a better chance to compete.
+Some Python supporters complained that an honest comparison of Java’s scripting features against Python’s scripting features would be unfair to the snake.
+Compare standalone applications written in both languages, they believed, to give Python a better chance to compete.

 In the end, an unbiased, head-to-head comparison of the two languages in this context demonstrates that:

-Most importantly, Python fails to achieve the actual goal which was to define a program with a single, well-defined entry-point.
+Most importantly, Python fails to achieve what was the actual goal: Define a program with a single, well-defined entry point.

 Python simply can’t do that, as the existence of the cryptic name equals main construct doesn’t actually forbid other top-level code from running.

-Of course, the manner in which a language supports REPL scripting or addresses the development of a standalone application are only two dimension upon which a language can be judged.
+Of course, the manner in which a language supports REPL scripting or addresses the development of a standalone application are only two dimension upon which to judge a language.

-There are many other important axes upon which programming languages should be compared, and in future articles I will do exactly that, as we compare Java versus Python in terms of:
+There are many other important axes upon which to compare programming languages.
+In future articles I will do exactly that, as we compare Java versus Python in terms of several factors: